RameezAhmedZaka/ECS-Atlantis/README.md

 3. Send the secret to secret manager
 ```
 aws secretsmanager create-secret \
-  --name github_webhook_secret \                         # set the same name or if changing than update in config/dev.tfvars
+  --name github_webhook_secret \                         # set the same name or if changing than update in atlantis/config/dev.tfvars for variable github_webhook_secret
   --description "Secret for verifying GitHub App webhooks" \
   --secret-string "<place-secret-here>"                  # specify region if you are not using default one